Libya and weapons of mass destruction: Nuclear program

 King Idris of Libya signed the Non-Proliferation Treaty (NPT) in July 1968.
 In 1969, Muammar Gaddafi seized control of Libya and had ambitions to acquire nuclear weapons.
 Before the rollback of its clandestine nuclear program from late 2003, Libya had a nuclear weapons program, allegedly to counter the covert Israeli nuclear program.
-Gaddafi ratified NPT in 1975, and concluded the safeguards agreement with the IAEA in 1980.
+Gaddafi ratified the NPT in 1975, and concluded the safeguards agreement with the IAEA in 1980.
 In 1981, the Soviet Union completed a 10 MW research reactor at Tajura.
 Libya purchased more than 2,000 tons of lightly processed uranium from Niger.

 During the 1980s, Gaddafi had reportedly used illicit nuclear proliferation networks and various black market sources, including Swiss nuclear engineer Friedrich Tinner, to start developing the nuclear weapons.
 The IAEA reported that, in July 1995, Libya had made a “strategic decision to reinvigorate its nuclear activities, including gas centrifuge uranium enrichment,” which can enrich uranium for use in nuclear reactors as well as for fissile material in nuclear weapons.
 However, at the time its nuclear program was rolled back by Gaddafi (with assistance from the United States and the IAEA), Libya's nuclear program remained in very early initial, developmental stages.